Türkiye to supply arms and training to Syria under new military accord

 AI is already in the newsroom.
 From analysing big data to translating languages, its footprint is expanding.
 Hajiyev noted that several Azerbaijani media outlets have started integrating these tools into daily work.

-The Shusha Global Media Forum continues throughout the week, drawing voices from over 50 countries to debate how journalism should evolve—without losing control of the story.
+The Shusha Global Media Forum continues throughout the week, drawing voices from more than 50 countries to debate how journalism should evolve—without losing control of the story.

 The world’s biggest dance music festival faces an unexpected setback as a fire destroys its main stage, prompting a last-minute response from organisers determined to keep the party alive in Boom, Belgium.